michaelengel/xv6-riscv-fpga/README.md

 # xv6-riscv-fpga

-Build a RISC-V computer system on fpga iCE40HX8K-EVB and run UNIX xv6 using only FOSS (free and open source hard- and software).
+Build a RISC-V computer system on fpga icoboard v1.3 (8Mbit SRAM) and run UNIX xv6 using only FOSS (free and open source hard- and software).

 ![](cube/cube.jpg)